 In general, for taxable years beginning on or after January 1, 2015, California law conforms to the IRC as of January 1, 2015.
 However, there are continuing differences between California and federal law.
 When California conforms to federal tax law changes, we do not always adopt all of the changes made at the federal level.
 For more information, go to ftb.ca.gov and search for conformity.
-Additional information can be found in the instructions for California Schedule CA (540), California Adjustments - Residents, or Schedule CA (540NR), California Adjustments-Nonresidents or Part-Year Residents, and the Business Entity tax booklets.
+Additional information can be found in the instructions for California Schedule CA (540) or Schedule CA (540NR), and the Business Entity tax booklets.